olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 ![QML Circuit](./images/original-circuit.png)

 The complex image directly above is what we are going to be designing today!
 But, no worries, as this whole process is automated.
-The script below takes the input states of the training and puts them on the left of the stave/circuit, then uses various quantum rotations gates to make the weightings point more toward the 1 or the 0.
+The script below takes the input states of the training and puts them on the left of the stave/circuit, then uses various quantum rotation gates to make the weightings point more toward the 1 or the 0.

 When a quantum state is measured, it collapses to one of these states with a probability.
 While this may seem like a bother to electrical engineering designers, it is actually very helpful, not to mention one of the defining features of quantum physics!